Nickgraviton/noobcash/README.md

 * `client.py:` This class is responsible for handling user requests and initializing the blockchain after the Flask server has started.
 * `prompt.py:` This class provides a CLI supporting a few user operations specifically:
     * `t <recipient_address> <amount>:` Sends amount Noobcash Coins(NBC) to the recipient address
+    * `transactions <transactions_folder>:` Issues the transactions inside the specified folder.
+It searches for files of the format transactions<local_id>.txt
     * `view:` Prints out the details of all the transactions in the last validated block in the blockchain
+    * `viewall:` Prints out the details of all the transactions in the blockchain
     * `balance:` Prints out the wallet's current balance
     * `help:` Explains what each command does if given an argument or provides a list of available commands when no argument is supplied
     * `EOF/quit:` Exit the client CLI